ieeevr/2027/attend/registration/index.md

 			<li>The registration deadline for authors is <span class="bold">February 5th, 2025.</span></li>
 			<li>Author registrations are <span class="bold">not refundable</span> and must be processed no later than <span class="bold">February 5, 2025</span> for their work to be included in the conference program and publications.</li>
 			<li>Author registration requires a submission track and submission ID.</li>
-			<li>To register, open the Registration form using one of the buttons above.
+			<li>To register, open the Registration form using the link above.
 Under the REGISTRATION ITEMS  section, select  “Author registration”.</li>
 			<li>Each author registration is valid for <span class="bold">TWO</span> accepted contributions (if applicable).</li>
 		</ul>
 	</div>